 Life threw me a bit of resistance from the start.
 I was born a right arm, below-the elbow-amputee.
 I quantify it as “a bit” because I can’t say my physical difference is anything more than just that, a difference.
 When I started my fitness journey, I heard the word “inspiration” a lot but it never sat well with me.
-I always thought, “this isn’t that hard; I wake up with the same 24 hours and am faced with the same choices as everyone else”.
+I always thought, this isn’t that hard.
 I felt like making a big deal about it placed the reason for my accomplishments on my difference when in reality, I was just full of grit from the start.

 I wanted to speak to the reason for my difference because I know people are curious and I never want to hide it.
-But the idea of adapt do repeat is about something so much greater than how I adapt my fitness routines.
-It’s truly about the resilience of the human spirit and encouraging people to see what can happen when you consistently challenge your perceived limits.
+But the idea of Adapt Do Repeat is about something so much greater than how I adapt my fitness routines.
+It’s truly about the resilience of the human spirit and encouraging people to see what can happen when you challenge your perceived limits.